AdrianVasiliu/ibm-js.github.io/_posts/2014-10-30-combobox-select.md

 ---
 layout: post
-title: deliteful widgets: ComboBox and Select
+title: ComboBox or Select, which one to pick?
 author: AdrianVasiliu
 ---